Celebrant Fees - What Do You Really Get?

 This meeting usually goes for about an hour.
 I value my professional services at $100 per hour.

-So with lodgement of NIM, materials, resources and my professional guidance
+So with lodgement of NIM, materials, resources and my professional guidance I value this first meeting at $300.

 I actually ask for a $350 Booking and Lodgement Fee to secure my services for the date of your wedding.